 Once you are happy with your Issue and ready to add it to the board, select Submit new Issue

-To move an Issue across pipelines, simply select the Issue and drag it to desired pipeline.
-From here you can drop the Issue into the pipeline.
+To move an Issue across pipelines, simply select the issue and drag it to the destination pipeline.
+From here you can drop the issue into the pipeline.

-Once your first Issue is selected, you can continue highlighting additional Issues by clicking on them.
-Once you've selected all relevant Issues, find the bulk action you want to perform at the top of your task board:
+Selecting multiple issues in the Workspace will trigger the Multi-Action action bar allowing you to perform bulk updates to issues instantly.
+You can select multiple issues by clicking a user avatar to select the first issue.
+Once your first issue is selected, you can continue selecting additional issues.
+Once you've selected all relevant issues, find the bulk action you want to perform at the top of your Workspace:

 You'll notice that the issues remain selected so that you can make additional updates if needed.
 Click either “Done”, “Clear All” at the top-left corner of the Workspace, or unselect all of the issues by clicking on them again to exit selection mode completely.

 When creating pull requests in GitHub you will be able to choose a default board pipeline for the PR to land in.
 You can also connect the PR to an existing issue.
 This will pull the issue into the same pipeline as the PR!
 Check our more on Issue and PR linking here

 You're all set!
 You are now up and running with creating issues.
 Time to start collaborating with your team and builder better software!